 "This is a great clinical opportunity, because this type of leukemia is very diverse and responds differently to patients," - says Alison Boyd, co-author of the study.

 "In the clinical setting has been difficult to find a common therapeutic target in a wide range of patients, and these regenerative cells provide this similarity," - she said.

 The researchers hope that this new understanding of leukemic recovery process will give doctors the opportunity to introduce additional products in combination with chemotherapy.
 This will allow to take advantage of the benefits of chemotherapy at the same time opposing its shortcomings, targeting these altered cancer cells, Bhatia said.

-"We were impressed by the fact that the disease seems to be very weak after chemotherapy because the cancer stem cells have been largely eliminated," - Boyd said.
+"We were impressed by the fact that after chemotherapy, the disease seems to be very weak, because cancer stem cells have been largely eliminated," - Boyd said.
 "We believe that there are opportunities, because we now have a window where we can hit the cancer until it does not work."

 Bhatia said that the study results support the continuation of this new emerging hypotheses about the causes of cancer recurrence, which is partly due to the response to chemotherapy and is likely to be applied to additional cancers other than leukemia.

 "Chemotherapy has increased the number of years of life of cancer patients, but if you look at the overall mortality rate among people with leukemia, they are relatively not changed", - said Bhatia.
 "The problem is that the tumor returns This recurrence that kills patients Our goal -..
 To prevent a relapse."